The Fox and the Crow (animated characters): Comic books

 The Fox and the Crow starred in several talking animal comic books published by DC Comics, from the 1940s well into the 1960s.
 They starred with other characters in DC's Columbia-licensed talking-animal anthology Real Screen Comics (first issue titled Real Screen Funnies) beginning in 1945, then did likewise when DC converted the superhero title Comic Cavalcade to a talking-animal series in 1948.

 The duo received its own title, The Fox and the Crow, which ran 108 issues (Jan.
 1952 - March 1968).
 Until the 1954 demise of Comic Cavalcade, Fox and Crow were cover-featured on three DC titles.
 They continued on the cover of Real Screen Comics through its title change to TV Screen Cartoons from #129-138 (Aug.
 1959 - Feb.
 1961), the final issue.

-The Fox and the Crow itself was renamed Stanley and His Monster beginning with #109 (May 1968), after the back-up feature, begun in #95 (Jan.
+The Fox and the Crow was renamed Stanley and His Monster beginning with #109 (May 1968), after the back-up feature, begun in #95 (Jan.
 1966), that had taken over in popularity.
 For the last ten years of its existence, The Fox and the Crow was written by Cecil Beard, assisted by his wife, Alpine Harper.
 The illustrator was Jim Davis (b.
 1915), although it was generally unsigned.

 Feature films

-Fauntleroy Fox and Crawford Crow were going to have a cameo in Who Framed Roger Rabbit, but were later dropped for unknown reasons.
+Fauntleroy Fox and Crawford Crow were going to have a cameo in the 1988 film Who Framed Roger Rabbit, but were later dropped for unknown reasons.